 Washington is home to 29 federally recognized tribes with reservations across the state, from the Makah in the Peninsulas Region to the Confederated Tribes of the Colville Reservation in the Ponderosa Region.

-Cape Alava in Olympic National Park is the westernmost point in the continental United States and offers great hiking.
+Cape Alava in Olympic National Park is the westernmost point in the continental United States, with nearby Cape Flattery claiming the title of northwesternmost point.
+Hike to scenic overlooks or explore nearby trails and rocky ocean beaches.

 17. Grape Escapes

-The State of Washington is the second largest wine-producing region in the country, boasting more than 1,000 wineries and 60,000+ acres of wine grapes over 19 American Viticultural Areas (AVAs).
-The state’s Wine Country Region offers an abundance of tasting rooms.
+Washington is the second-largest wine producing state in the country, boasting more than 1,000 wineries and 60,000+ acres of wine grapes over 21 American Viticultural Areas (AVAs).
+The state’s Wine Country Region offers an abundance of gorgeous vineyards and tasting rooms where you can sip everything from cabernet sauvignon and chardonnay to sparkling wines.
+Home to multiple wine-touring regions, Washington makes the perfect escape for wine enthusiasts.

 19. Sand Spit

-The Dungeness crab gets its name from the longest natural sand spit in the country: 5.5-mile-long Dungeness Spit on the Olympic Peninsula.
+Dungeness crab gets its name from the longest natural sand spit in the country: 5.5-mile-long Dungeness Spit on the Olympic Peninsula.
+Part of the Dungeness National Wildlife Refuge near Sequim, this slice of sand is a great option for wildlife viewing.